-The deity is Agni; the Rishi is Dirghatamas, the son of Uchatthya; the metre is Jagati, except in the two last stanzas, in which it is Trishiubh.
+The deity is AGNI; the Rishi is DIRGHATAMAS, the son of Uchatthya; the metre is Jagati, except in the two last stanzas, in which it is Trishtubh.

-- 1. Prepare a (fit) place, as it were an offering, for the radiant Agni, who is scated on the altar, and fond of his station: strew the sacred, light-bearing, bright and gloom-dispelling (spot), with agreeable (kuśa grass), as with a garment. - 2.
-(AGNI), the two-fold generated, devours the triple (sacrificial) food, and when the year expires renovates what has been eaten: the showever (of benefits) is invigorated (in one form), by eating
+1. Prepare a (fit) place, as it were an offering, for the radiant AGNI, who is seated on the altar, and fond of his station : strew the sacred, light-bearing, bright and gloom-dispelling (spot), with agreeable (kusha grass), as with a garment.

+2. (AGNI), the two-fold generated, devours the triple (sacrificial) food, and when the year expires renovates what has been eaten: the showerer (of benefits) is invigorated (in one form), by eating with the tongue of another; in a different form the restrainer (of all) consumes the forest trees.